helongguo/Southernsky-3D-extinction-map/README.md

 The full data of our 3D extinction maps of the southern sky can be download here：https://doi.org/10.12149/101032

-The file 'SkyMapper_stellar_Ar.fits' is the full data of our 3D extinction maps of the southern sky.
+The file 'SkyMapperAr.fits' is the full data of our 3D extinction maps of the southern sky.
 Each row of the file contains the extinction profile for one line of sight: Galactic coordinates l, b along with the extinction values at the individual distances A_{r,0 kpc} (defined as 0 mag), A_{r,0.2 kpc}, A_{r,0.4 kpc}, A_{r,0.6 kpc}, A_{r,0.8 kpc} ...
 A_{r,5.8 kpc}, A_{r,6.0 kpc} and respective uncertainties.

 ## Query the 3D extinction maps